Aerendir/component-value-objects/docs/Money.md

 ## NOTES

-This object is a wrapper for the Money object by Sebastian Bergman.
-As the original object ses private methods and properties, it isn't possible to extend it.
+This object is a wrapper for the Money object by PHPMoney.

-So this ValueObjects\Money object simply wraps an Sebastian\Money object, reimplementing all the public methods exposed by the Sebastian's Money object.
+As the original object is a `final` class, it is not possible to extend it.

-**The implementation of all of the methods isn't yet complete.**
+So this ValueObjects\Money object simply wraps an `\Money\Money` object.